csr/wookieepedia-full-stack/README.md

 * ✅ `Luke Skywalker` appears in the first table and that `Gasgano` appears when searching for `gano`
 * ✅ `Tatooine` appears in the planet table and that `Felucia` appears when searching for `fe`
 * ✅ Search bar inputs are maintained even after switching between tabs
-* ✅ Sorting works as expected in both tables
+* ✅ Pagination and sorting work as expected

 ## Building the Docker image one by one